-Have you ever wondered what was the super cool "it thing" for people living through the ages?
+THE ORIGINAL INFLUENCERS: Have you ever wondered what was the super cool "it thing" for people living through the ages?
+What kind of ART, ARCHITECTURE, DESIGN & FASHION THROUGH TIME thing" for people living through the ages?
 What kind of art did they like?
 What kind of homes did they live in and how did they decorate them?
 What kind of clothes did they wear and why?
 And how did all of these things change over time?
 These are some of the things we will be looking into in this class.
 Learning will be based on group discussions, reading, games, hands-on activities and writing.

-This course meets the Fine Arts requirement for graduation.
+The Original Influencers meets the Fine Arts requirement for graduation.